yaochu21/cardmaker/README.md

 ### Saving:

-Click 'Download Deck', and unzip.
+Click 'Download Deck' and unzip.

 ### Loading:

-Click 'LoadDeckJson', and select the json file in the previously unzipped project folder.
-Click 'LoadDeckThumbnails' and select the 'art' folder in the previously unzipped project folder.
+Unzip the downloaded project folder.
+Click 'LoadDeckJson', and select the json file.
+Click 'LoadDeckThumbnails' and select the 'art' folder.